vertica/VerticaPy/docs/source/connectors.rst

           :class-card: custom-card-5
           :class-img-top: custom-class-img-top-5

-          Integration of Apache Airflow with Vertica
+          Integration of Apache Airflow with Vertica.